tschaub/grunt-gh-pages/README.md

 })
 ```

-Running this task with `grunt gh-pages` will clone the repository from the provided URL, create a `gh-pages` branch if one doesn't already exist, copy over all files specified in the `src` configuration, commit all changes, and push.
+Running this task with `grunt gh-pages` will create a temporary clone of the current repository, create a `gh-pages` branch if one doesn't already exist, copy over all files specified in the `src` configuration, commit all changes, and push to the `origin` remote.

 If a `gh-pages` branch already exists, it will be updated with all commits from the remote before adding any commits from the provided `src` files.  **Note** that any files in the `gh-pages` branch that are *not* in the `src` files **will be removed**.